krishnendukoley2007-arch/ExoDetect-BAH2026/README.md

 ```bash
 rm -rf ExoDetect-BAH2026 && git clone https://github.com/krishnendukoley2007-arch/ExoDetect-BAH2026.git && cd ExoDetect-BAH2026 && pip install -r requirements.txt && python -m streamlit run dashboard.py
 ```

+### Option 2 — Download ZIP (no Git required)

+1. Download `ExoDetect-BAH2026-RunPackage.zip` from the [Releases](https://github.com/krishnendukoley2007-arch/ExoDetect-BAH2026/releases) page.
+2. Extract the zip anywhere on your PC.
+3. Double-click **`RUN_ME.bat`**.

+That's it — the script automatically checks for Python, creates a virtual environment, installs all dependencies, and launches the dashboard at `http://localhost:8501`.

 Open your browser at `http://localhost:8501` — done.
 > 💡 **Tip:** If you already have a previous copy of this repo cloned, delete the old folder before cloning again to avoid conflicts: